-.3 where a.c. generators operate in parallel within 20 - 100 per cent of the total load, the load distribution between the generators shall be in proportion to their power and shall not differ by more than 15 per cent from the design load for the greater generator or by more than 25 per cent from the design load for the generator considered, whichever is less;
+.3 where a.c. generators operate in parallel within 20 - 100 % of the total load, the load distribution between the generators shall be in proportion to their power and shall not differ by more than 15 % from the design load for the greater generator or by more than 25 % from the design load for the generator considered, whichever is less;

-A at all loads between no-load and rated power the permanent speed variation shall not exceed the rated speed by more than 5 per cent of the rated speed;

-.5 when the generator rated power is thrown off or on, as specified in 2.11.3.1 and 2.11.3.2, steady state conditions shall be achieved in not more than 5 seconds;

-.6 steady state conditions are those, at which the envelope of speed variation does not exceed $\pm 1$ per cent of the declared speed at the new power;

-.7 for main engines driving shaft-generators, the values of load-relief and load-on stated in 2.11.3.1, 2.11.3.2, 2.11.3.4, 2.11.3.5 shall comply with the load of the engines.
-Speed governor of the driving engine shall have the parameters to meet the requirements of 2.11.3;

-.8 when 100 per cent of the generator rated power is thrown off, a transient speed variation in excess of 10 per cent of the rated speed may be acceptable, provided this does not cause the intervention of the overspeed device as required by 2.11.2.

-2.11.4 The characteristics of the speed governor for the emergency generator driving engine shall meet the requirements of 2.11.3 (except for 2.11.3.2) when a 100 per cent load is taken off and put on.
-At stepwise loading the full (100 per cent) load shall be provided in 45 s after power loss on the main switchboard busbars.
+- .4 at all loads between no-load and rated power the permanent speed variation shall not exceed the rated speed by more than 5 % of the rated speed; - .5 when the generator rated power is thrown off or on, as specified in 2.11.3.1 and 2.11.3.2, steady state conditions shall be achieved in not more than 5 seconds; - .6 steady state conditions are those, at which the envelope of speed variation does not exceed ± 1 % of the declared speed at the new power; - .7 for main engines driving shaft-generators, the values of load-relief and load-on stated in 2.11.3.1, 2.11.3.2, 2.11.3.4, 2.11.3.5 shall comply with the load of the engines.
+Speed governor of the driving engine shall have the parameters to meet the requirements of 2.11.3; - .8 when 100 % of the generator rated power is thrown off, a transient speed variation in excess of 10 per cent of the rated speed may be acceptable, provided this does not cause the intervention of the overspeed device as required by 2.11.2. - 2.11.4 The characteristics of the speed governor for the emergency generator driving engine shall meet the requirements of 2.11.3 (except for 2.11.3.2) when a 100 % load is taken off and put on.
+At stepwise loading the full (100 %) load shall be provided in 45 s after power loss on the main switchboard busbars.